enqueuezero/site/concrete-architecture/zeromq.md

 * If you want to know the architecture of ZeroMQ, don't miss out the chapter written by [Martin Sústrik](http://aosabook.org/en/intro2.html#sustrik-martin) in the [aosabook](http://aosabook.org/en/zeromq.html) (The Architecture of Open Source Applications)
 * If you want to know ZeroMQ inside out, read [ZeroMQ - The Guide](http://zguide.zeromq.org/page:all).

+## Disclaimer

+I am not an expert of ZeroMQ but just interested in how ZeroMQ works.
+Let me know if I made something wrong!
+If you happen to find one, please report to [GitHub Issues](https://github.com/soasme/enqueuezero/issues).

+This article is also to cherish the memory of [Pieter Hintjens](http://hintjens.com/).
+He who designed AMQP and founded the ZeroMQ free software project, was a writer, a maker of software, a humanist, a father and nd many things.
+But above all, a writer.